appnexus/lucid/CONTRIBUTING.md

 5. Reference the issue's number in your commit.
 E.g.: "Did this #12".
 6. Make a pull request.

-Currently our tests rely on private credentials for Browserstack, therefore **Travis will fail for personal forks**.

 ## Process

 - All PRs should at minimum have a label _semver-major/minor/patch/none_.
 This helps identify what kind of version bump the PR represents.